danburzo/grunt-recipes/chapters/05 - Watch for changes.md

 ### Configuring the `watch` task

-There are really only two things to define:
+There are really only two things we need to define:

-* which files we need to watch;
+1. the files we want to watch;
-* what task(s) to run when the files change.
+2. the task(s) to run when the files change.

 So let's go ahead and do that: